MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 Voila!
 Based on these historic numbers we see that our portfolio would grow on average 4% every year, adjusted for inflation.
 Exactly the rate at which we would withdraw (4%) leaving our portfolio intact even as we take money from it to cover our annual expenses.
 The actual historical average annual return, adjusted for inflation, is around [7% for the S&P500 according to Investopedia](https://www.investopedia.com/ask/answers/042415/what-average-annual-return-sp-500.asp#how-inflation-affects-sp-500-returns) and [6.12% annualized return according to moneychimp](http://www.moneychimp.com/features/market_cagr.htm).
 Quite a bit better than our back-of-the-envelope 4%.[^fn-back-of-envelope-warning]

 [^fn-back-of-envelope-warning]: This discrepancy should also give you pause.
-4% vs 7% is a big difference and shows our back-of-the-envelope numbers shouldn't be blindly trusted.
+4% vs 7% is a huge difference and shows our back-of-the-envelope numbers shouldn't be blindly trusted.
 Even the different sources don't agree on a number.
-Furthermore, the way inflation is measured is also a debated topic and [critics argue it may understate the rate of inflation](https://www.investopedia.com/terms/c/consumerpriceindex.asp).
+Furthermore, the way inflation is measured is also a debated topic and [critics argue it may understate the true rate of inflation][consumer-price-index].

 We are almost ready to go back to our running time-to-retirement question.
 This time with a bit more realistic numbers.
-But we are still missing one final factor: taxes.
+But we are still missing one final factor---taxes.
 Unfortunately, as I have discovered while diving into the topic, taxes can be mind-boggeling complex.
-Right now I'm in the process of reading a 57 page guide on how to understand taxes on investing in my country.
-And that just covers some of the basic information I need to fill out my yearly tax form.
+Right now I'm in the process of reading a 57 page guide on how to understand taxes on investments in my country.
+And that just covers some of the very basic information I need to fill out my yearly tax form.

-So to come up with a tax estimate that covers most people is next to impossible.
+To come up with a tax estimate that covers most people is impossible.
 Instead I'll simply use ~ 33% and if your country differs vastly from mine you'll have to substitute with your tax estimate in the following.
 Fortunately we are almost done with the manual calculations.

 We now have back-of-the-envelope estimates for how time impacts our money when invested.
 Including inflation, returns, and taxes.
 Let's get back to our time-to-retirement scenario.
 Not accounting for time we had: